 Postdoctoral Training Opportunity – Translational Brain Tumor Research

-The postdoctoral trainee will be expected to build a publication record including submissions to leading cancer biology journals; supervise rotating undergraduate, graduate, and medical students; apply for internal and/or extramural funding; and attend national meetings that will help to build an international reputation.
+The postdoctoral fellow will be expected to build a publication record including submissions to leading cancer biology journals; supervise rotating undergraduate, graduate, and medical students; apply for internal and/or extramural funding; and attend national meetings that will help to build an international reputation.

 - Experience working with small animal models and mammalian cell culture

 - Expertise in immunology-related basic techniques such as flow cytometry

 - Ability to prepare and present research at meetings and write scientific manuscripts in fluent English

 - Familiarity with next-generation sequencing data and gene expression analysis (single-cell RNAseq)

 - Techniques related to metabolic flux – (Carbon-13 tracing, Seahorse, MALDI-MSI, LC-MS)